-If you use direct submission then you will not be able to specify CORS stations to include and exclude.
+If you use direct submission, then you will not be able to specify CORS stations to include and exclude.
 OPUS Projects and extended outputs are supported.

-We recommend that you disable the 'Use Direct OU Submission' checkbox.
+We recommend that you enable the 'Use Direct OU Submission' checkbox if you are not an expert user.
+It greatly simplifies the submission process.